 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Prostate Cancer.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 About the prostate

 The prostate is a walnut-sized gland located behind the base of a man’s penis, in front of the rectum, and below the bladder.
 It surrounds the urethra, the tube-like channel that carries urine and semen through the penis.
 The prostate's main function is to make seminal fluid, the liquid in semen that protects, supports, and helps transport sperm.